Rowena2001/RayServe_AKS/README.md

 ## MVP4: Automated Pipeline
 - Learning Outcomes:
     - Familiarize with GitHub Actions
+    - Understand the use case of automated pipelines in DevOps
-    - Configure a GitHub Actions workflow to automate release creation
+    - Configure a GitHub Actions workflow to automate release creation with customized tags

 ## MVP5: Demonstration
 - Learning Outcomes:
     - Create a comprehensive presentation to demonstrate the learning outcomes and milestones of the project